 The terms, exercise price and number of Common Shares covered by each option as well as the vesting periods of such options are determined by the Corporate Governance and Human Resources Committee at the time the options are granted.
-However, the Plan provides that the exercise price may not be less than the closing price of the Common Shares on The Montréal Exchange or The Toronto Stock Exchange the business day immediately preceding the date of grant, whichever is greater.
-Options granted under the Plan may not be assigned and will expire ten years from the date of grant.
+However, the Plan provides that the exercise price may not be less than the closing price of the Common Shares on The Toronto Stock Exchange the business day immediately preceding the date of grant.
+Options granted under the Plan may not be assigned and expire ten years from the date of grant.

-As at March 31, 1999, 745,502 options were outstanding.
-In April 1999, the Corporate Governance and Human Resources Committee granted an aggregate of 421,825 options to 133 participants under the Plan at an exercise price of \$39.40 per share.
-Of the 1,167,327 options outstanding as at June 1, 1999, 220,870 options were exercisable and 946,457 will vest at a rate of 20% per year, on each of the five anniversaries of their date of grant.
+As at March 31, 2001, 1,650,978 options were outstanding.
+On April 1, 2001, the Corporate Governance and Human Resources Committee granted an aggregate of 628,704 options to participants under the Plan at an exercise price of \$38 per share.
+Of the 2,098,025 options outstanding as at June 1, 2001, 841,925 options were exercisable and 1,256,100 will vest at a rate of 20% per year, on each of the five anniversaries of their date of grant.